oneapi-src/oneDNN/rfcs/20220329-Extending-CUDA-backend-of-oneDNN-Primitives/README.md

     - Using `CUDNN_ACTIVATION_RELU` algorithm mode, it is possible to implement LEAKY RELU with a constant scalar alpha value, but not PRelu with a tensor alpha value.

-    - However, the functionality of PRelu can be accomplished using `CUDNN_ACTIVATION_RELU` algorithm mode in combination with `cudnnOpTensor()`
+    - However, the functionality of PRelu can be accomplished using `CUDNN_ACTIVATION_RELU` algorithm mode in combination with `cudnnOpTensor()`.

 - As a better efficient alternative, the primitive could be implemented using custom kernel, emulating the mathematical functionality of PRelu.